The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Anyone who’s ever attempted to spend more money than what’s available in their checking account has likely been charged an overdraft fee or an NSF (nonsufficient funds) fee.
-Many believe the two terms can be used interchangeably, yet there are actually some significant differences.
+Anyone who’s spent more money than what’s available in their checking account has likely been charged with either an overdraft fee or a nonsufficient funds (NSF) fee.
+Many believe the two terms are synonymous, yet there are significant differences.

 What is an overdraft fee?

 An overdraft fee is often charged by a bank when it allows transactions to go through that would otherwise have overdrawn your account.
 It can be viewed as a temporary loan from the bank, with the customer expected to pay back the amount the bank covered as well as the overdraft fee.

 Overdraft fees can be significant, but some consumers prefer them over the embarrassment of having a check bounce or debit transactions declined.

 How much do overdraft fees cost?

 The average overdraft fee in 2023 is $26.61, according to Bankrate’s checking and ATM fee study.
 This is down 11 percent from $29.80 in the previous year.
 While overdraft fees are generally on the decline, they’re still charged by 91 percent of checking accounts surveyed by Bankrate.